 By travel hacking.

 I’ve written about it before, but I’ve never really broken down how I earn all those points and miles and redeem them for the business-class flights you always see me enjoying on Instagram.
 In this post, I’ll go into detail and provide the step-by-step breakdown of exactly what I do to earn around one million points a year — all without traveling!
-(When you add in the miles and points I get from traveling, it’s well over a million per year!)
+(And, when you add in the miles and points I get from traveling, it’s well over a million per year!)

 First, a refresher: travel hacking is the art of collecting frequent flier, hotel, and credit card points and airline miles and redeeming them for free travel.
 But it’s not about spending lots of money — the idea is to “hack the system” and use rewards programs against themselves to get lots of points and miles without spending a lot of money or traveling a lot.
 You leverage these systems to your benefit.

 And it’s not just for Americans — Canadians, UK residents, Australians, Kiwis, and Spaniards can work these systems in their favor.
 (In reality, anyone can, but it’s just easier if you’re in these countries.
 So, while I will use the American market as an example, as that is the one I have access to, the principles and strategies I use can apply to you.
 Just substitute your local cards and programs for mine!)

 One quick note before we begin (especially to the travel hackers reading this): in the travel hacking world, my mileage earning is pretty small.
 I know people who earn multiple millions of miles a year but I value my time so why spend time earning miles I don’t need?
 I don’t waste time getting miles I don’t need.